-101: SPI slave mode 110: IC slave mode 111: Non SIM function
+101: SPI slave mode

+110: IC slave mode

+111: Non SIM function

 These bits setup the overall operating mode of the SIM function.
 As well as selecting if the IC or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
-The SPI clock is a function of the system clock but can also be chosen to be sourced from TM0 and $f{TBC}$ (fL).
-If the SPI Slave Mode is selected then the clock will be supplied by an external Master devices.
+The SPI clock is a function of the system clock but can also be chosen to be sourced from $f_L$ or TM0.
+If the SPI Slave Mode is selected then the clock will be supplied by an external Master device.